felixlaumon/kickstart/README.md

 ## Installation

 Kickstart depends on Grunt (>0.4) and Bower.
+Install them first if you don't have them.

     git clone https://github.com/felixlaumon/kickstart.git YOUR-APP-NAME
     cd YOUR-APP-NAME
-    npm install # This installs the grunt tasks bower install # This installs Backbone, Lo-dash and Zepto rm -rf .git; git init; # This is to start a new git repo for your app
+    npm install # Installs the grunt tasks bower install # Installs Backbone, Lo-dash and Zepto rm -rf .git; git init; # Start a new git repo for your app

 ## Usage